joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 > This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.

-Six months into being a tech lead, I realised I hadn't merged a PR in three weeks.
-I'd been so busy with planning, 1:1s, and stakeholder meetings that coding had slipped away entirely.
-When I finally picked up a ticket, I had to ask a junior engineer how the new testing setup worked.
+Every new tech lead faces the same question: how much should I code?

+Code too much and you're not leading.
+You become a bottleneck.
+Your team doesn't grow because you're doing all the interesting work.
+Code too little and you lose touch.
+Your technical opinions carry less weight because you don't understand the daily reality of the codebase any more.

-I'd swung too far.
-A few months earlier, I'd been writing 80% of the team's code and wondering why nobody else was growing.
+Most tech leads swing between these extremes before finding their balance.
+One month they haven't merged a PR in weeks.
+A few months earlier, they were writing 80% of the team's code.
+Neither state works.

-Finding the right balance is the hardest part of the tech lead role.
 There's no universal answer, but there are principles that help.

 ## Why This Is Hard